After voters embraced mail ballots, GOP states tighten rules

 “It really just doesn’t make any sense to take it away from us,” he said.
 “I think it’s clearly voter suppression.
 It’s a way for a party that’s losing influence and power to try and stay in power.”

 Texas Republicans defend the law as a way to ensure that only eligible voters cast ballots, even though there has been no evidence of widespread fraud there or in any other state.
-They also say the law takes steps to help voters — for example, allowing those who cast a mail ballot to fix mistakes rather than having it automatically rejected.
+They also say the law takes steps to help voters — for example, allowing those who cast a mail ballot to fix mistakes rather than having it automatically rejected as well as a measure that would have polling places open for at least an extra hour during early voting periods.

+“The sorts of provisions that we’re talking about have never been demonstrated in any way to suppress the vote, to prevent people from voting or even necessarily to make it hard to vote,” said Jason Snead, executive director of Honest Elections Project, a conservative advocacy group.

+“So a lot of what these laws do, when you look at the actual particular provisions, they’re expanding early voting opportunities, they’re preserving, where it exists already, no-excuse absentee voting.
+They’re making it, in some respects, easier to vote.
+They’re also just working to provide for the security and confidence that voters want,” he said.

 Republicans have tightened voting rules as former President Donald Trump and his allies continue to baselessly claim his loss was due to widespread fraud.
 Critics of the new GOP laws have said the concerns are based on conspiracy theories and should not be used to restrict voting access.